ricsirigu/ricsirigu.github.io/src/data/experiences/experience-2/index.md

 endDate: 'Jun 2018'
 ---

-Helping the company to build the backend and the frontend for their web application and mobile application using Node.js and React.
-I also mentored junior developers.
+As a team member, I was accountable for collaborating with the company to develop the backend and frontend components of their web and mobile applications, utilizing Node.js and React.
+Additionally, I provided guidance and mentorship to junior developers to support their professional growth.